 EDO PERIOD, 17TH CENTURY

-a pair of six-panel screens: ink, colour and gold, later mounted on paper and mounted on gold leaf
+pair of six-fold screens: ink, colour on paper

 Each panel: 47 x 139.5 cm., 18½ x 55 in.

 - The screens from the 17th century are overall in good condition with some areas with old restoration around the hinges. - There are some tears repaired as can be seen in the images.
 The faces and details are well painted.